Project management without per-seat fees

 Flat workspace pricing helps any team that would otherwise ration seats.
 These patterns see the strongest return:

-- Growing dev teams (5–50 engineers) — hiring should not trigger a PM invoice review.
+- Growing dev teams (5–50 engineers), hiring should not trigger a PM invoice review.

-- Startups with contractors — rotating specialists join the graph for one launch without seat negotiations.
+- Startups with contractors, rotating specialists join the graph for one launch without seat negotiations.

-- Cross-functional launches — design, QA, and ops need the same dependency view as eng.
+- Cross-functional launches, design, QA, and ops need the same dependency view as eng.

-- Agencies and consultancies — client collaborators and bench engineers come and go; the workspace stays one price.
+- Agencies and consultancies, client collaborators and bench engineers come and go; the workspace stays one price.

-- Founders wearing the PM hat — invite everyone who blocks or unblocks work, not just who fits the seat budget.
+- Founders wearing the PM hat, invite everyone who blocks or unblocks work, not just who fits the seat budget.

 Invite the whole team to the graph

 Dependency-aware planning only works when the people who own tasks and blockers can see the graph.
-Per-seat pricing creates an incentive to keep the plan in one person's head and broadcast updates in standup.
+Per-seat pricing creates an incentive to keep the plan in one person's head and broadcast updates in team check-ins.
 Workspace pricing removes that friction: add the QA lead, the design contractor, and the ops stakeholder without a pricing calculator.

 FAQ